Colposcopy and Treatment Forms

 See the online training modules.

-Ordering the new Cervical Screening TestYou need to fill in pathology request forms differently, under the renewed program.
+Ordering the Cervical Screening TestYou need to fill in pathology request forms differently.

 It is critical that you provide the pathology laboratory with the correct patient details, clinical presentation and any previous cervical screening history.